 Didcot TRAIN works with young people who are at risk of educational failure, crime, child sexual exploitation, alcohol and substance abuse, and other risky behaviours.

-Didcot TRAIN Youth Project focused on improving the prospects of a small group of 10 young people (five girls and five boys).
+The grant was made by OCF’s #iwill youth social action funding, from the Big Lottery and the Department for Digital, Culture, Media and Sport.
+Didcot TRAIN focused on improving the prospects of a small group of 10 young people (five girls and five boys).
 At the outset most of the group struggled with low self-confidence; having problems with school; and presenting challenging behaviour.
 Some of the group were known to the local police for low-level anti-social behaviour, and some were known for more serious crimes.

+Didcot TRAIN’s programme had a double benefit – making a huge difference to the young people involved, but also to the local community.
 Participants gained confidence and self-esteem thanks to the programme.
 One young person is now acting as a representative for Oxfordshire Youth Voice Committee, and another who was previously a young offender has since been nominated for two awards from Princes’ Trust.
 Two young people who were not in education, employment or training (NEET) at the start of the programme went on to full-time education, and another who has an autism-spectrum disorder has been accepted into university.

 As a result of the young people’s engagement they have gained enthusiasm and a desire to involve themselves within their community.
 The group organised and delivered two social actions: a collaboration with Secret Santa where Young Leaders helped delivered leaflets around Didcot, and a fundraising event during Didcot Christmas Street Fair.
 They were involved in a church clean-up, and acted as representatives for the young people in the local area by attending community meetings.